Understanding Which SSRIs Are Effective For Anxiety

 Struggling to find mental health treatment for your needs?

-Typically used to control blood pressure, beta blockers can also be used to reduce anxiety symptoms.
-Beta blockers are primarily prescribed to alleviate the physical symptoms of anxiety.
-Some beta blockers have been associated with worsening depression symptoms, so they may not be utilized for people with a history of depressive disorders.
+Typically used to control blood pressure, beta blockers can also be used to reduce anxiety symptoms, especially the physical symptoms of anxiety.
+Some beta blockers have been associated with worsened depression symptoms, so they might not be utilized for people with a history of depressive disorders.

 Benzodiazepines

-Benzodiazepines are depressant medications that slow activity in the central nervous system.
-According to experts, benzodiazepines should be used if individuals are still experiencing significant symptoms of anxiety after multiple trials of SSRIs and buspirone.
+Benzodiazepines enhance the activity of gamma aminobutyric acid (GABA), an inhibitory neurotransmitter, resulting in slowed activity in the central nervous system.
+According to experts, benzodiazepines can be used if individuals are still experiencing significant symptoms of anxiety after multiple trials of SSRIs.
+However, these medications can cause dependency, so discuss the risks with your doctor before starting benzodiazepines.

 Tricyclic antidepressants

 Considered particularly effective for people with severe depression, tricyclic antidepressants (TCAs) can also be used to alleviate anxiety.
-In an analysis of three placebo-controlled trials, researchers found that nortriptyline, a type of TCA, led to significant improvements in symptoms of both anxiety and depression in participants.
-TCAs can also reduce symptoms of chronic pain, a common comorbidity with anxiety disorders.
+In an analysis of three placebo-controlled trials, researchers found that a few types of these medications could lead to significant improvements in symptoms of both anxiety and depression in participants.
+TCAs may also reduce symptoms of chronic pain, a common comorbidity with anxiety disorders.

 Monoamine oxidase inhibitors

-Monoamine oxidase inhibitors are a type of antidepressant that work by preventing monoamine oxidase from breaking down an amino acid called tyramine.
-MAOIs are often considered a last-line treatment for anxiety because of their significant adverse effects, which can include insomnia, significant weight gain, sexual dysfunction, low blood pressure, and serotonin syndrome.
+Monoamine oxidase inhibitors (MAOIs) are a type of antidepressants that prevent monoamine oxidase from breaking down an amino acid called tyramine.
+MAOIs are often considered a later treatment for anxiety because of their significant adverse effects, which can include insomnia, significant weight gain, sexual dysfunction, low blood pressure, and the increased risk of serotonin syndrome.

 Non-medical support options

-Online therapy matches you with a qualified therapist upon signing up.
-You don't have to worry about being on a waiting list, and you can attend sessions from the comfort of your home, or anywhere you have an internet connection.
+Online therapy matches you with a qualified therapist, often within 48 hours.
+You don't have to worry about being on a waiting list, and you can attend sessions from the comfort of your home or anywhere you have an internet connection.
 Attending sessions online, you can communicate with your therapist via phone, video, or live chat and send messages throughout the week.

 Research shows that online therapy, specifically cognitive-behavioral therapy, may be more effective than medications for some people.
 Talk to your doctor to determine what treatment is best for you.